Pointwise Maximal Leakage: Relationship to other privacy/statistical notions

 \end{definition}

 It follows from the definition of max-information that, given a fixed prior $P_X$, a mechanism $P_{Y \mid X}$ satisfies $\epsilon$-PML if and only if $I_\infty(X ; Y) \leq \epsilon$.
-Therefore, in the following we examine how $(\epsilon, \delta)$-PML privacy compares with guarantees given in terms of the $\delta$-approximate max-information.
-To do this, first we recall a lemma from~\cite{dwork2015generalization_arxiv}.
+Therefore, below we examine how $(\epsilon, \delta)$-PML privacy compares with guarantees given in terms of the $\delta$-approximate max-information.
+To do this, first, we recall a lemma from~\cite{dwork2015generalization_arxiv}.
 As the proof of the lemma was omitted in~\cite{dwork2015generalization_arxiv}, here we also provide a proof.